 Tip: You can add more layers by clicking the ‘+’ at the bottom of the layers window.

 As you can see, creating a booklet using a publishing app like Swift Publisher is very straightforward.
-The key is to plan it well, and Aeon Timeline is the perfect tool for doing that.
 Most of all, it’s important to remember: have fun!